LCOGT/photonranch-calendar/README.md

   - Responses:
     - 200: true if conflicting events from a different user exist at the same time.
     - 200: false if no conflicting events exist.

+## Integration with LCO Observations

+This repository also includes a script that runs on a 5 minute interval that imports observations scheduled by LCO at Photon Ranch observatories and translates them into a Photon Ranch project and calendar event so that they can be easily run at Photon Ranch observatories.

+The routine can also be invoked manually with a GET request to the `/import-schedules` endpoint.

+The rate at which the script is automatically run can be adjusted in `serverless.yml` under `functions.importSchedulesFromLCO`.